thrushlang/thrushc/COMMANDS.md

 • --no-obfuscate-archive-names Stop generating name obfuscation for each file; this does not apply to the final build.
 • --no-obfuscate-ir Stop generating name obfuscation in the emitted IR code.

+• --print-targets Show the current LLVM target supported.
+• --print-supported-cpus Show the current LLVM supported CPUs for the current LLVM target.
+• --print-host-target-triple Show the host LLVM target triple.
+• --print-opt-passes Show all available optimization passes through '--opt-passes=p{passname, passname}' in the compiler for the LLVM backend.
 ```